Let’s face it, we know the need for EDI integration isn’t going away anytime soon.

 B2B data integration touches core business processes and strategy.
 Success hinges upon subject matter experts (SME) who are intimately acquainted with your partner relationships and the business-wide impact of accurate and timely data integration.

-Even an outsourced approach will require your investment in time and valuable resources.
+BIG TIP: Even an outsourced approach will require a big investment of your time and valuable resources.

-If you don’t have the technical resources to sustain the integration infrastructure while owning and delivering the needed business outcomes, an EDI integration partner may be an attractive choice.
+If you don’t have the technical resources to sustain the integration infrastructure while owning and delivering the needed business outcomes, EDI outsourcing providers may be an attractive choice.

 If your organization controls the EDI data formats and the majority of your partners share the same formats, an outsourced integration solution is likely a good fit.